 Lookang, CC BY-SA 3.0, via Wikimedia Commons

 If we want to recreate a realistic accoustic behavior to create an inmersive experience, we first need to understand how sound behaves in real life.
-Depending on the case, we may want to focus more on some aspects or others.
+Depending on the case, we may want to focus more on some behaviors.